Dragonruler6008/slurmdocs/README.md

 # Building the cluster

+**Important Note: Make sure to name your machines appropriately as doing so now makes it a lot easier later.
+Keep it simple.
+Do like 2 letters then a number for the node.
+This will make the config part MUCH easier later**

 ## Controller Node Setup

 We will start with the controller node as it is the most important node in the cluster it controls the configs and delegates work to the compute nodes.